fransotodev/elearning-data-dapp/README.md

 Once the contract is deployed to the network, we can start the dApp.

 - Populate the ganache blockchain with some data (A simple script so you don't have to register offers one by one.
-If you want it for one of the geth blockchains, change the port inside `./scripts/populate.js` from 8545 (ganache) to 8001)
+If you want it for one of the geth blockchains, change the port inside `./scripts/populate.js` from 8545 (ganache) to 8001).
+You will need the data in a file data.js inside the `scripts/` folder.

   `npm run populate`